richardmorgan1530/remote-cell-culture-monitor/docs/camera-mapping.md

-Camera 2 → Bottom Left USB port → IP Port 8082 (i will remove this later) Camera 3 → Top Right USB port → IP Port 8083 (i will remove this later) Camera 4 → Bottom Right USB port→ IP Port 8084 (i will remove this later)

-Microscope → Top Left USB port → IP Port 8085
+Camera 2 → Bottom Left USB port → IP Port 8082 (i will remove this later) Camera 3 → Top Right USB port → IP Port 8083 (i will remove this later) Camera 4 → Bottom Right USB port→ IP Port 8084 (i will remove this later) Microscope → Top Left USB port → IP Port 8085
 ```
 Each camera is configured in a separate Motion thread configuration
 file.
 ```
-thread1.conf → Camera 1 (i will remove this later)
+thread1.conf → Camera 1 (not used in this project)
-thread2.conf → Camera 2 (i will remove this later)
+thread2.conf → Camera 2 (not used in this project)
-thread3.conf → Camera 3 (i will remove this later)
+thread3.conf → Camera 3 (not used in this project)
-thread4.conf → Camera 4 (i will remove this later)
+thread4.conf → Camera 4 (not used in this project)
 microscope.conf → Microscope Camera connected to top left USB port
 ```
 ------------------------------------------------------------------------